 Action Timeframe Status Management Systems Continue to develop policies, principles, and processes, and integrate these into management tools.
-2021 In progress Work to integrate anti-slavery into governance structure and define metrics to measure, manage, enhance reporting capabilities, and develop KPIs.
-2022 In progress Risk Management Continue working with partners to update risk management framework and define how to measure and understand risk in operations and supply chains.
-2021 Complete Develop a process to periodically review and update the risk management framework, as understanding of modern slavery risk matures.
-2022-23 In progress Procurement and Supply Chain Inform suppliers of anti-slavery measures, including updated contract clauses, supplier code of conduct and tender requirements.
-2021 Complete Undertake supplier engagement via ACAN e-learning and on-boarding to Sedex, monitor and report on Sedex SAQ results.
-2022-23 In progress Develop protocols for reviewing suppliers and for following up on adverse findings.
-2022-23 In progress Roll out updated contract clauses, supplier code of conduct and tender requirements.
-2021-23 In progress Human Resources and Recruitment Activate the ACAN e-learning modules and make available to staff, boards, and senior management.
-2023 In progress
+2021 Ongoing Work to integrate anti-slavery into governance structure and define metrics to measure, manage, enhance reporting capabilities, and develop KPIs.
+2024 In progress Risk Management Continue working with partners to update risk management framework and define how to measure and understand risk in operations and supply chains.
+2021 Ongoing Develop a process to periodically review and update the risk management framework, as understanding of modern slavery risk matures.
+2022-24 In progress Procurement and Supply Chain Inform suppliers of anti-slavery measures, including updated contract clauses, supplier code of conduct and tender requirements.
+2021 Ongoing Undertake supplier engagement via ACAN e-learning and on-boarding to Sedex, monitor and report on Sedex SAQ results.
+2022-24 In progress Develop protocols for reviewing suppliers and for following up on adverse findings.
+2022-24 In progress Roll out updated contract clauses, supplier code of conduct and tender requirements.
+2021-24 In progress Human Resources and Recruitment Activate the ACAN e-learning modules and make available to staff, boards, and senior management.
+2024 In progress